 Although it may seem as though the Crossmon House’s expansion may have been a result of the press generated from President Grant’s vacation to George Pullman’s Island, the initial plans preceded Grant’s visit by several months though it and the newly erected Thousand Island House benefited greatly from the spotlight put on the 1000 Islands at the time.

-In 1923 the hotel and property would be purchased by William E. McDonnell and Captain C. S. Thomson.
+In 1923, William E. McDonnell and Captain C. S. Thomson purchased the hotel and property.
 Together, they would manage the property for many years.
 Incorporating the property in their first year, a filing with the County Clerk’s office would show a capitalization of $60,000 divided into 600 shares of stock with a value of $100 each.

 The Crossmon House would eventually be torn down in 1962 after 114 long years at its location.
-At the time, it was one of the best known resorts in the area.
+At the time, it was one of the best-known resorts in the area.
 As of 2021, the location it was on, Crossmon Point, is partially occupied by Capt.
-Thomson’s Resort which was built in 1964.
+Thomson’s Resort was built in 1964.